The Alaska Department of Law works to assure safe and healthy communities by prosecuting and convicting criminal offenders in urban and rural Alaska.

 Unlike most other states, Alaska has no system of county prosecutors.
 Some municipalities have ordinances governing criminal conduct and prosecute misdemeanor crimes that occur in their jurisdictions, but the Attorney General has the responsibility of prosecuting violations of state law.

-The district attorneys in the department's Criminal Division prosecute violations of state criminal law committed by adults and a large portion of the serious crimes committed by juveniles.
-Juvenile prosecutions are also handled by the Civil Division's Human Services section.
+District attorneys prosecute violations of state criminal law committed by adults and a large portion of the serious crimes committed by juveniles.
 Prosecution services protect the public by convicting criminals and placing them under appropriate controls.

 The Attorney General is committed to providing the State of Alaska with vigorous and fair prosecution services.
 Many dedicated prosecutors, paraprofessionals, and support staff in the Alaska Department of Law work to help fulfill that commitment.

 The Criminal and Civil Divisions of the Department of Law are committed to improving justice in rural Alaska.
 The Department has rural offices in Bethel, Dillingham, Kotzebue and Nome.
 The staff work diligently in aiding and instructing law enforcement personnel, including Village Public Safety Officers and village and tribal officers; providing local prosecutorial services and attorneys who work on child protective issues, issues relating to alcohol abuse importation and interdiction; and supporting the fight against child abuse, sexual assault and domestic violence.